-This document is shared for the purposes of learning legacy.
-It is a snapshot in time and hence many of the links within the document will become obsolete over time.
-Some links/document references will refer to a document storage location that isn't accessible.
-Users should refer to the learning legacy website where these documents may be published separately.
+This document is shared for the purposes of Learning Legacy.
+It is a snapshot in time and hence links within the document may be obsolete and/or refer to a document or location which is no longer accessible.
+Users should refer to the learning legacy website where those documents may be published separately.